TheYorkshireDev/golang-git/README.md

 # Golang Git Container

-A custom container with golang 1.10.0 and git v2.15.0 installed on Alpine 3.7.
+A custom container with Golang 1.10.0 and Git v2.15.0 installed on Alpine 3.7.
 Ideal for building golang projects that require pulling in dependencies.

 ## Build & Release Status